KiandaBPM/docs/content/docs/platform/controls/input/list.md

    Once you've selected your **List source** and the various options associated with it, complete the remaining options in the **New field - List** dialog box:

 10. **Enable offline cache** - You can choose this option to make list data available when offline (only available for lists with less than 500 options).
+This can be useful if you know you are going to be working in areas with poor connectivity such as remote environments with known dead zones.

 11. **Display format** - You can choose to have your list field appear as either a Drop-down list, a Radio list, Multi-select or a Checkbox list.